Feyerabend/bb/workbook/ch05/parsers/data/JSON.md

    Enhance the AST to include line/column information for each node, useful for debugging and error reporting.

-*ProjectExercise: Amend the parser with one or several of these suggestions.*
+*Project/Exercise: Amend the parser with one or several of these suggestions.*

 ### Summary

-This JSON parser is a practical embodiment of parsing theory concepts, particularly recursive descent parsing.
+This JSON parser is a practical embodiment of parsing theory concepts, particularly *recursive descent parsing*.
 It adheres to the JSON grammar, constructs an AST-like structure, and demonstrates efficient parsing with basic error handling.
 Enhancements informed by theoretical principles could make it more robust and extensible, bridging the gap between theory and practical implementation.